SteerClearWM/Steer-Clear-Backend/README.md

 Start the mysql server

-User the mysql client to login as the root user of the mysql server and create 2 databases.
+Use the mysql client to login as the root user of the mysql server and create 2 databases.
 1 for production and 1 for testing

 **Optional:** Create a new user who has privileges over the 2 databases